-Join Garrick Chow for an in-depth discussion in this video The beauty of MIDI, part of Understanding Audio and Music Production Careers.
+Join Garrick Chow for an in-depth discussion in this video The beauty of MIDI, part of Audio and Music Production Careers: First Steps.

 - In addition to working with audio files, most DAWs feature the ability to record and edit MIDI data.
 MIDI stands for musical instrument digital interface.
 It's a digital language that enables computers and MIDI controllers like drum pads and MIDI keyboards to talk to each other.
 MIDI controllers don't actually produce sounds on their own.
 When you play a MIDI keyboard, for example, what the computer records is performance data, which notes you played, when you played it, how hard you hit the key, how long you held the note down, and other information.
 That data is then sent to either a MIDI sound module or a virtual instrument in your DAW produce the actual sound.